 381 Marlborough was not listed in the 1916 Blue Book.

-By mid-1936, 381 Marlborough was owned by David Stulin, trustee of the Marlborough Realty Trust, a real estate investment trust formed by David Stulin, Hyman Sirota, and George Bernard Rittenberg.
+On July 13, 1936, 381 Marlborough was acquired by David Stulin, trustee of the Marlborough Realty Trust, a real estate investment trust formed by David Stulin, Hyman Sirota, and George Bernard Rittenberg.
 David Stulin was a carpenter; he and his wife, Annie (Rosen) Stulin, lived in Dorchester.
 Hyman Sirota (Chaim Sirotkin) also was a carpenter; he and his wife, Rebecca (Rivka) (Epstein) Sirota, lived in Mattapan.
-George Rittenhouse was a lawyer; he was unmarried and lived in Roxbury with his mother, Lena (Solomon) Rottenberg, the widow of Joseph Rittenberg.
+George Rittenberg was a lawyer; he was unmarried and lived in Roxbury with his mother, Lena (Solomon) Rittenberg, the widow of Joseph Rittenberg.

 In June of 1936, the Marlborough Realty Trust applied for (and subsequently received) permission to convert the property from a single-family dwelling into five apartments.
-In June of 1937, it applied for (and subsequently received) permission to modify the top story by constructing an additional room extending from the front of the existing penthouse on the western side of the house.
-Plans for the remodeling, designed by architect Meyer Louis, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-147).
+In June of 1937, it applied for (and subsequently received) permission to modify the top story by constructing an additional room extending forward from the front of the existing penthouse on the western side of the house.
+Plans for the remodeling, designed by architect Meyer Louis, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN P-147).

-By 1951, 381 Marlborough was owned by Domenic Salvati, who was the assessed owner from that year.
+Robert Goodhue died in May of 1950, and on August 15, 1950, 381 Marlborough was purchased from Bertha Goodhue by Domenic Salvati.
 He owned and operated the Marlboro Market at 424 Marlborough, where he and his wife, Genesia (DeBernardi) Salvati, also lived.

 Genesia Salvati died in November of 1960 and Domenic Salvati died June of 1961.
 381 Marlborough became the property of their son, Vincent P. Salvati.

-In January of 1998, she converted the property into five condominium units, the 381 Marlborough Street Condominium.
+On January 26, 1998, she converted the property into five condominium units, the 381 Marlborough Street Condominium.